datalad-handbook/book/docs/basics/101-121-siblings.rst

 So where is the file?
 It is in a different *branch* of your dataset.

-If you don't use :term:`Git`, the concept of a :term:`branch` can be a big source of confusion.
+If you do not use :term:`Git`, the concept of a :term:`branch` can be a big source of confusion.
 There will be sections later in this book that will elaborate a bit more what branches are, and how to work with them, but for now envision a branch just like a bunch of drawers on your desk.